 Being in the information era, various "health and wellness" trends have taken off in popularity thanks to the reach of social media.
 This boom has resulted in widely-held (but scientifically-inaccurate) beliefs on the effects of various foods, compounds, and supplements on health.
 Though lectins, apple cider vinegar, bone broth, collagen, and biotin have all become web buzzwords, only a few have scientific evidence backing the common claims about them.

-Lectins are proteins that bind to carbohydrates and are a found in plant foods like beans, legumes, and wheat.
+Lectins are proteins that bind to carbohydrates and are found in plant foods like beans, legumes, and wheat.
 In their active form, lectins can withstand acidic environments in the body, making them hard to break down and digest.
 Animal studies suggest that lectins can block the absorption of minerals like calcium and iron, impact growth and diversity in the gut, and exacerbate inflammation.
 As a result, lectins have earned the title "antinutrient," and fad diets have capitalized on these undesirable effects.

 How do lectins impact human health?
 While it's true that active lectins can have antinutrient-like properties, the actions of lectin in the body are more complicated.
 What fad diets don't tell you is that you'd have to eat lectins in-tact and in massive amounts actually to impair digestion and absorption of key nutrients.
 Lectin-containing foods are rarely consumed raw: we cook wheat and soak beans before eating.
 Because lectins are water-soluble, soaking or cooking these foods in water minimizes most, if not all, lectin activity.
 What's more, lectin-containing foods often contain fiber and other health-promoting nutrients like antioxidants that help mitigate cell damage and control the body’s glucose response.